CFP deja vu: TCU in third, Ohio State lurking and lobbying

 TCU was dropped to sixth in the final CFP rankings, a spot behind Big 12 co-champion Baylor, which won a midseason 61-58 thriller in Waco that was the Frogs’ only loss.
 They had to settle for a New Year’s Six bowl, and beat Mississippi 42-3 in the Peach Bowl.

-Sitting behind TCU in fourth in CRP rankings is Southern California (11-1), which was in the Pac-12 championship game against Utah on Friday night.
+Sitting behind TCU in fourth in CRP rankings is Southern California (11-1), which lost 47-24 in the Pac-12 championship game against Utah on Friday night.
 A loss by the Trojans could bolster the Frogs’ chances of staying in the top four even if they lose.

 TCU is coming off another regular season-ending rout of Iowa State.
 First-year TCU coach Sonny Dykes told his players after the 62-14 win at home just how hard it is to get through a season 12-0.